6 Gold Buying Mistakes to Avoid

 It’s safe to say we’ve all seen ads on television, online, in magazines, and yes—even the newspaper (for those of us who still like getting our hands a little dirty on Sunday morning).
 The ads can look pretty convincing, too.
 Gold coins at historic prices—get yours now before the reserve is depleted!

-After the introductory order, the company starts charging you a little more—or maybe a lot more.
+After the introductory order, the company starts charging you a little more cash—or maybe a lot more.
 But it doesn’t really faze you because you’re buying gold, and gold is “supposed to be” expensive, right?
-And now you’re locked into a subscription plan, where they’re sending you more gold coins every month.
+And now you’re locked into a subscription plan for an extended period, where they’re sending you more gold coins every month.
 Consequently you just keep racking up more and more credit card charges.

 These companies will use every fear tactic in the book to make you subscribe to a plan in which you’re paying for overpriced gold on a regular basis.
 Please don’t do it!

 Gold isn’t going anywhere.
+There is no wrong time for owning gold.
 And those “last chance” hoards?
 NO SUCH THING.
-There are millions upon millions of gold coins out there circulating among investors, numismatists, and hedge funds.
+There are millions upon millions of gold bullion coins out there circulating among experienced investors, numismatists, and hedge funds.
 Gold isn’t running out.
 Maybe it’s expensive.
 Perhaps there are times when people get a little excited about price movement, and it becomes a little tougher to find gold for a short bit.
 But the dramatic claims made in so many of these ads are bogus.

 Buy your gold coins, rounds, and bars from a reputable coin and bullion dealer.
 Their business mission is to buy and sell gold at fair prices.
-They won’t try pushing you into some subscription scheme with unfounded doomsday claims.
+They won’t try pushing you into some subscription scheme investment strategy with unfounded doomsday claims.
+They can also help you with storing your metals in a secure place such as a vault (precious metals depository).

 Offers to buy gold from subscription services are overhyped and frequently overpriced.